madisonbergethon/github-slideshow/_posts/0000-01-02-madisonbergethon.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"Why so seagulls fly over the ocean?
+"Why do seagulls fly over the ocean?
 Because if they flew over the bay they'd be bay-gulls!"
 Use the left arrow to go back!